-A second reason why addicts may be more receptive to treatment is because they are having bad hangover symptoms or coming down from a high.
+A second reason why addicts may be more receptive to treatment is that they are having bad hangover symptoms or coming down from a high.
 In other words, they’re not quite craving another dose (they’re satisfied), but they’re not exactly feeling great either.

 Having these moments of partial clarity are not guarantees for entering treatment or even making lifestyle changes.
-Most addicts have these periods from time to time but still continue with the abuse.
+Most addicts have these periods from time to time but still, continue with the abuse.
 They continue because they are under the delusion that it’s the easy way out.